 into the bayous and the Plains, set our toes

 afire at Galveston.
 In Taos I traded our wagon

 it made for a comfortable ride.
 I started

 me to stop.
 The ghosts visited us

 just for companionship I thought.

-I was pretty footworn and Izzy was getting
+I was pretty footworn and Simone was getting

 weary after many months on the road.
 She